Alex Nikotina" />

 By: Alex NikotinaPublished On: December 18, 2017

 According to the 2017 BC Labour Market Outlook, careers in healthcare and human services are expected to grow.
-With more people recognizing the importance of tailoring to each individual and providing high-quality care, a large growth is also expected in the area of special education and social support.
+With more people recognizing the importance of tailoring to each individual and providing high-quality care, a large growth is also expected in the area of education assistant and social support.
 If you are looking for a career in the education and helping industries, the best time to start is now.

 “Our population is aging so there will be a growing number of careers in Health Care and Social Assistance.
 These jobs represent the top industry grouping for growth, with more than 15 percent of openings.” – BC Labour Market Outlook

 One of the fastest ways to enter the field of special education is to become a special education assistant.
 Special education is a fast-growing in-demand field that would be a great fit for compassionate, patient and enthusiastic people who are not afraid of challenges, are excited about continuous learning, and are looking for a rewarding career path.